 Welcome to my website and blog.
 The pages here relate to my freelance work, and the blog posts relate to that and to my interests and activities more broadly.
 I hope you’ll find something of interest to you.

 Please do visit again to see what’s new, or use the follow button in the sidebar (left) to subscribe by email.
 In the meantime, please use the comment boxes at the foot of each page to share any questions, feedback or suggestions, or contact me to let me know what you think and what you’d like to see here.

 I work as a facilitator, trainer and consultant.
 I help groups, teams and partnerships work more effectively together to bring about lasting change.
-I work on a freelance basis and am always open to new clients and partnerships, so please contact me if you have any suggestions or ideas for working together.
+I work on a freelance basis and am always open to new clients and partners, so please contact me if you have any suggestions or ideas for working together.

 What drives me is my passion and commitment to make a positive difference in the world, and to support and enable others to do so as well.
 I believe that facilitation and facilitative leadership will be key to achieving a just and sustainable world for all.
 The great reward of my work today is to see people awaken to their own power to make a difference, and to their capacity to join and align with others to achieve common goals for the greater good – to awaken to the power of their participation and their leadership.